cal-itp/data-infra/docs/datasets_and_tables/transitdatabase.md

 - `gtfs service data.agency_id`: if only a selection of `agency.agency_id` within the GTFS Dataset should be selected to represent a specific `services` record, list them here.
 If all `agency_id` should be selected, leave blank.
 Indicate if the "leftover" `agency_id` from other `agency_id` selections for the same `GTFS dataset` should be selected with `*`.
 - `gtfs service data.network_id`: if only a selection of `routes.network_id` within the GTFS Dataset should be selected to represent a specific `services` record, list them here.
 If all `network_id` within the `agency_id` selection should be selected, leave blank.
 Indicate if the "leftover" `network_id` from other `network_id` selections for the same `GTFS dataset` should be selected with `*`.
 - `gtfs service data.route_id`: if only a selection of `routes.route_id` within the GTFS Dataset should be selected to represent a specific `services` record, list them here.
 If all `route_id` within the `agency_id` and `network_id` selection should be selected, leave blank.
 Indicate if the "leftover" `route_id` from other `route_id` selections for the same `GTFS dataset` should be selected with `*`.

+### Common How Tos

+#### Update a GTFS Dataset's URL

+Navigate to the record for ths dataset in `California Transit.gtfs datasets` and update the field `URI`.
+If there is an interesting story or issue behind the update, you can add a comment to the record by [expanding the record](https://support.airtable.com/hc/en-us/articles/202576579-Expanding-records).

+#### Add an additional GTFS Dataset

+- Add a record to the `California Transit.gtfs datasets` sheet.
+- Name the record something that can be easily recognized when referencing records, i.e. `AC Transit TripUpdates`
+- Add information for the `URI`, `dataset producer`, `dataset publisher`, and `type` (of dataset)
+- Click on the `+` in the `gtfs service mapping` and create a new record, linking a single `service` and the `gtfs dataset`.
+Be sure and also note the `category` of the mapping, which should be `primary` unless it is not the primarily used dataset.

 ### California Transit: Entity Relationship Diagram